AlexOrlek/bacterialBercow/README.md

 # bacterialBercow

 bacterialBercow is a command-line tool for retrieving and curating complete bacterial plasmids from the [NCBI nucleotide](https://www.ncbi.nlm.nih.gov/nucleotide/) database; and for characterising and classifying contigs from your own bacterial sequence assemblies.
-It is primarily intended for complete or near-complete assemblies.

 # Table of contents